equalitie/Caislean/doc/security.md

 may tend to install the certificate in their clients without verifying it.

-Since at the moment you can only use self-signed certificates, we recommend you to either make sure that all your users can get the key through a trusted channel or, if this is impossible for logistical reasons, to sign the certificate with GnuPG and provide them with the fingerprint and instructions for verification.
+Since at the moment you can only use self-signed certificates, we recommend you to either make sure that all your users can get the certificate through a trusted channel or, if this is impossible for logistical reasons, to sign the certificate with GnuPG and provide them with the fingerprint and instructions for verification.